Delhi Durbar

 The Delhi Durbar (lit.
-"Court of Delhi") was an Indian imperial-style mass assembly organized by the British at Coronation Park, Delhi, India, to mark the succession of an Emperor or Empress of India.
+"Court of Delhi") was the imperial mass assembly organized by the British Raj at Coronation Park, Delhi, India, to mark the accession of an Emperor or Empress of India.
+The ceremonial name was derived from the Persian term, durbar (royal court).
 Also known as the Imperial Durbar, it was held three times, in 1877, 1903, and 1911, at the height of the British Empire.
-The 1911 Durbar was the only one that a sovereign, George V, attended.
-The term was derived from the common Persian term durbar.
+The 1911 Durbar was the only one that a sovereign, George V, attended; at the earlier Durbars, the monarch was represented by their viceroy.
+A Durbar was contemplated in 1937 or 1938 for George VI, the last emperor, but was postponed.
+The impetus for the Durbar expired when India and Pakistan became independent countries after World War II.

 Durbar of 1877

 Called the "Proclamation Durbar", the Durbar of 1877, for which the organisation was undertaken by Thomas Henry Thornton, was held beginning on 1 January 1877 to proclaim Queen Victoria as Empress of India by the British.
 The 1877 Durbar was largely an official event and not a popular occasion with mass participation like later durbars in 1903 and 1911.
 It was attended by the 1st Earl of Lytton—Viceroy of India, maharajas, nawabs and intellectuals.
-This was the culmination of transfer of control of British India from the East India Company to the Crown.

-Inside the Victoria Memorial in Calcutta is an inscription taken from the Message of Queen Victoria presented at the 1877 Durbar to the people of India:
+Inside the Victoria Memorial in Calcutta is an inscription taken from the message of Queen Victoria presented at the 1877 Durbar to the people of India:

 We trust that the present occasion may tend to unite in bonds of close affection ourselves and our subjects; that from the highest to the humblest, all may feel that under our rule the great principles of liberty, equity, and justice are secured to them; and to promote their happiness, to add to their prosperity, and advance their welfare, are the ever present aims and objects of our Empire.

-The Empress of India Medal to commemorate the Proclamation of the Queen as Empress of India was struck and distributed to the honoured guests, and the elderly Ramanath Tagore was raised to the status of an honorary Raja by Lord Lytton, viceroy of India.
+The Empress of India Medal to commemorate the proclamation of the Queen as Empress of India was struck and distributed to the honoured guests, and the elderly Ramanath Tagore was raised to the status of an honorary Raja by Lord Lytton, viceroy of India.

 It was at this glittering durbar that Ganesh Vasudeo Joshi, wearing "homespun spotless white khadi" rose to read a citation on behalf of the grass roots native political organization, the Poona Sarvajanik Sabha, which organization presaged the later rise of the Indian National Congress.
 Joshi's speech put forth a demand couched in very polite language:

 Her Majesty to grant to India the same political and social status as is enjoyed by her British subjects.